Reader Q&A: Do I or Do I Not Have Gender Dysphoria?

 E—, you may feel silly, weird, or “crazy” for having to ask yourself these questions.

 But keep in mind, there are a lot of people out there who are quite comfortable with their assigned gender at birth.
 In fact it really doesn’t even occur to them to think about it.
-They are not transgender.
-They do not suffer from Gender Dysphoria.

 Let’s look at one of the “official” definition of Gender Dysphoria, as stated by the World Professional Association for Transgender Health (WPATH).